naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky Angry: ...professionally.

-Nadine Shocked: (very nervious) U-um.
+Nadine Shocked: (very nervous) U-um.
 What?!

 Eris Angry: She's not a robot either, weirdo.
 Don't you lay a finger on her!